Baltimore Improv Group's interview and comedy show BIG Time was named Best Improv Show by Baltimore magazine.

-Tell us all about show.
-How might you describe it to someone who knew nothing about improv?
+Tell us all about BIG Time.
+How might you describe the show to someone who knew nothing about improv?

 For the more knowledgeable improv crowd, what do you hope they’ll take away from the show.

 BIG Time is fundamentally an Armando format, and the classic beginning of an Armando is a monologue.
 An interview is a variation on the Armando, and this special-guest version of the Armando was made famous by Asssscat of the Upright Citizens Brigade.

 Their guests are sometimes super famous, but I like how our guests are known around town for being a great ice cream shop owner, a lovely teacher or being an effective arts administrator.